Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Alternative lending solutions offer some major advantages over bank loans and other conventional financing options.
 Here’s where alternative lenders outshine banks and credit unions.

-• Simple application process: The requirements of an alternative loan application tend to be far less rigorous than those of traditional bank loans.
+• Simple application process: Alternative lenders utilize automated underwriting technology, making their applications far less rigorous than traditional bank loans.
 Sometimes alternative lenders simply require access to your digital bank statements to return a verdict on your application.

 • Fast turnaround: In addition to their simplicity, alternative lenders tend to be much faster than banks or credit unions in terms of both approval and funding delivery.
 Conventional lenders may need weeks or months to make a determination and extend the capital, but alternative lenders often can provide small business funding in a matter of days.